Type: Package

 correct

 Logical or NULL.
 Apply Yates' continuity correction?
-If NULL (default), automatically applied for 2x2 tables with expected frequencies < 10.
+NULL (default) applies it automatically for 2×2 tables with expected frequencies between 5 and 10.

 Numeric.
-Confidence level for the interval.
-Default is 0.95.
+Confidence level for Fisher's exact test interval.
+Default 0.95.

 plot_type